-At least, that at official prices – most people will buy the Echo Dot when it's on sale, and as you'd expect right now, you can find major discounts on it as part of the best Black Friday deals, making it a seriously great gift.
+At least, that's at official prices – most people will buy the Echo Dot when it's on sale, and there's a very good chance it will feature in the upcoming Amazon Prime Day deals.

 As with earlier Echo Dots, the compromise is just the same: you get a speaker that's more compact and cheaper than the bigger Amazon Echo, while sacrificing some sound quality along the way (plus the integrated Zigbee smart home hub that the Echo has inside).
 Be sure to check out our full Amazon Echo (4th gen) review.

 With so many smart speakers to choose from now (even Apple has the HomePod mini at this point), with and without displays, is the 4th gen Echo Dot the right pick for you?
 Let's go into what we thought about it.

 Small squat pucks are out, round balls are in with the 4th gen Echo Dot – it's the biggest design change for the smaller Echo since the Dot was first introduced in 2016.
 As with the larger model, the idea is that the acoustics are improved and the sound output is pushed out more evenly into the room, but we do kind of miss the old shape (we preferred the status light being on the top, too).